 - (1) Reporting within 3 days is required. - (2) Report HIV labs electronically/by arrangement & case reports by MDHHS Form 1355.
 Report HIV genome sequence data only as Sanger sequences, or as consensus sequences for next generation sequencing. - (3) Sexually transmitted infection for which expedited partner therapy is authorized.
-See www.michigan.gov/hivsti for details. - (4) A laboratory shall immediately submit suspect or confirmed isolates, subcultures, or specimens from the patient being tested to the MDHHS Lansing laboratory. - (5) Isolate requested.
-Enteric: If an isolate is not available from nonculture based testing, the positive broth and/or stool in transport medium must be submitted to the MDHHS Lansing laboratory.
-Respiratory: Submit specimens if available. - (6) Report pregnancy status, if available.
+See www.michigan.gov/hivsti for details. - (4) A laboratory shall immediately submit suspect or confirmed isolates, subcultures, or specimens from the patient being tested to the MDHHS Lansing laboratory. - (5) Specimen and/or isolate requested.
+Enteric: If an isolate is not available from non-culture based testing, the positive broth and/or stool in transport medium must be submitted to the MDHHS Lansing laboratory.
+Respiratory: Submit specimens if available. - (6) Report pregnancy status a.
+Animal Bite Reporting